bogdanspn/wp-iconfinder-portfolio/README.md

 * Removed user_id from settings page
 * Updated API calls to use username instead of user_id
 * Adding constants to settings file for ICONFINDER_URL, ICONFINDER_CDN_URL
+* Added collections to output options
+* Added Iconset and Collection IDs in plugin settings panel
+* Added img_size parameter to shortcode

 ## Credits